MaxiSmplx/bachelor_thesis_dann_fake_news/pipeline/README.md

 # 🧪 NLP Processing Pipeline

-This folder contains the complete NLP data processing pipeline, including text preprocessing, tokenization, feature extraction, and optional data augmentation.
+This folder contains the complete NLP data processing pipeline, including text preprocessing, and optional data augmentation.
 The entire flow is orchestrated by a central `pipeline.py` script and is fully configurable via a `config.yml` file.

 ---